shifty21/scone/docker/gccgo_docker/alpine/README.md

 ## GCCGO Alpine Dockerfile

-The Dockerfile tries to build gccgo from source.
+The Dockerfile tries to build gccgo from source but few errors were encountered during the process.

-1. For devel/gccgo branch
+1. For devel/gccgo of gccgo branch
 ```
 sigtab.go:38:2: error: duplicate value for index 29
    38 |  _SIGPOLL: {_SigNotify, "SIGPOLL: pollable event occurred"},